kworkflow/kworkflow/README.md

 ```

 > You can put your VM in a status that is ready for work with the prepare
 command.
-However, there is some basic steps for it work well:
+However, there are some basic steps for it to work well:

-1. Add your public key in the VM on the authorized_keys file;
+1. Add your public key in the VM in the authorized_keys file;
 2. Remove the requirement for password in the VM to became root.
 Something like
   that: